-Because of the advent of small-molecule kinase inhibitor therapy for the treatment of GIST (see the following), it has become imperative to distinguish GIST from its histologic mimics, mainly leiomyoma, leiomyosarcoma, schwannoma, and desmoid fibromatosis.^{1,2} Immunohistochemistry is instrumental in the workup of GIST.
-Approximately 95% of GISTs are immunoreactive for KIT (CD117).3 Most KIT-negative GISTs are gastric or omental tumors that harbor mutations in platelet-derived growth factor receptor A (PDGFRA).4 KIT immunoreactivity is usually strong and diffuse but can be more limited in extent in some cases (Figure 1, A and B).
+Because of the advent of small-molecule kinase inhibitor therapy for the treatment of GIST (see the following), it has become imperative to distinguish GIST from its histologic mimics, mainly leiomyoma, leiomyosarcoma, schwannoma, and desmoid fibromatosis.
+Immunohistochemistry is instrumental in the workup of GIST.
+Approximately 95% of GISTs are immunoreactive for KIT (CD117).
+Most KIT-negative GISTs are gastric or omental tumors that harbor mutations in platelet-derived growth factor receptor A (PDGFRA).
+KIT immunoreactivity is usually strong and diffuse but can be more limited in extent in some cases (Figure 1, A and B).
 It is not unusual for GISTs to exhibit dot-like perinuclear staining (Figure 1, C), while less commonly some cases exhibit membranous staining (Figure 1, D).
 These patterns do not clearly correlate with mutation type or response to therapy.
-DOG1 is another highly sensitive and specific marker for GIST, which was discovered by gene expression profiling.^{5,6} DOG1 (also known as anoctamin 1, ANO1) is particularly useful for KIT-negative tumors and those with limited KIT expression; DOG1 is more sensitive than KIT for gastric epithelioid GISTs.7 Approximately 70% of GISTs are positive for CD34, 30% to 40% are positive for smooth muscle actin, 5% are positive for S100 (usually focal), 5% are positive for desmin (usually focal), and 1% to 2% are positive for keratin (weak/focal).8
+DOG1 is another highly sensitive and specific marker for GIST, which was discovered by gene expression profiling.
+DOG1 (also known as anoctamin 1, ANO1) is particularly useful for KIT-negative tumors and those with limited KIT expression; DOG1 is more sensitive than KIT for gastric epithelioid GISTs.
+Approximately 70% of GISTs are positive for CD34, 30% to 40% are positive for smooth muscle actin, 5% are positive for desmin (usually focal), and 1% to 2% are positive for keratin (weak/focal).